 At GRO our design workflow continues to evolve.
 In executing our work, we have capitalized on methods of integration that allow us to simulate and share our intentions virtually and exert a greater degree of control over the translation and actualization of our work.
 Our interest in such methods of working extends beyond the efficiencies that technology affords to the design and construction process.
 Information modeling tools have the capacity to radically change the way we conceive of, develop, iterate, and share design solutions through both commonplace aspects of cost estimation, clash detection of building components, or data output of CNC toolpaths; and more interestingly in generative design operations and the conceptualization of projects that are ecologically responsive and flexible.
 In this way, we expand both the agency and the territory of the architect.

 Richard Garber, AIA, is a partner at the award-winning New York-based firm GRO Architects.
 He has written numerous books and essays in which he advocates for technology as it relates to formal speculation, simulation, manufacturing, and building delivery to generate innovate design, assembly, and construction solutions.
 He is the author of BIM Design: Realizing the Creative Potential of Building Information Modelling (John Wiley & Sons, 2014), and guest editor of AD Closing the Gap: Information Models in Contemporary Design Practice (Wiley, 2009).
 Both publications examine the continually emerging capacity of design computing and Building Information Modelling to augment design-side operations, as opposed to simply making them more efficient.
-This has led to his concept of the architectural workflow; and a new book, Workflows: Expanding the Territory of Architecture in the Design and Delivery of Buildings (Wiley, 2017).
+This has led to his concept of the architectural workflow; and his book, Workflows: Expanding the Territory of Architecture in the Design and Delivery of Buildings (Wiley, 2017).
 Garber has lectured globally, including, in China, at the Harbin Institute of Technology (HIT) in February 2013 and the Beijing General Municipal Engineering and Design Research Institute in June 2018.
 He has taught about design and technology at Columbia University, the University of California Los Angeles with the late Zaha Hadid, and at NJIT.
-He has most recently taught graduate seminars at the University of Pennsylvania.
+He is currently teaching in the Architecture Department at the Weitzman School of Design, University of Pennsylvania.
 He holds a Bachelor of Architecture from Rensselaer Polytechnic Institute and a Master of Science in Advanced Architectural Design from Columbia University’s Graduate School of Architecture, Planning and Preservation.
 The December 2010 issue of Dwell Magazine named him as one of 32 new faces of design, and showcased GRO’s precast concrete housing prototype PREttyFAB.
 He was previously a project manager at SHoP Architects and at Greg Lynn FORM.
-Garber is a licensed Architect in New York and New Jersey.
+Garber is a licensed architect in New York, New Jersey, Connecticut, and Florida.